 In children and adolescents, lifestyle changes like reducing screen time and increasing sport can reduce the risk of developing metabolic syndrome later in life.

 If you think you might have metabolic syndrome, it is important to see your doctor.
-Medication and lifestyle modification can treat metabolic syndrome and reduce the risk of developing heart disease, stroke and type 2 diabetes.
+Medication and lifestyle modification can treat metabolic syndrome and reduce the risk of developing heart disease, stroke, type 2 diabetes and chronic kidney disease.

 Your doctor can measure and assess your waist circumference, take your blood pressure and organise for blood tests to measure your cholesterol and triglycerides and blood sugar levels.
 They can also comprehensively measure your risk of diabetes and heart disease.